 A five-term trustee, Larry Hayes has been awarded the Queen Elizabeth II Diamond Jubilee Medal, was recognized as an Honoured Member of the Burnaby Sports Hall of Fame, and is a Life Member of the Burnaby Minor Hockey Association.

 Peter Cech sits on Burnaby’s Sustainable City Advisory Committee, and has served on the Traffic Safety, Transportation and Environment Committees.
 He has adult children who attended Burnaby Schools.

-As a mother of Burnaby Schools students, Jen Mezei has been an involved parent.
+As a mother of Burnaby Schools students, Jen Mezei has been an involved parent and is the current Chair of the Burnaby Board of Education.
 She has served as Burnaby DPAC Chair and President of the BC Confederation of Parent Advisory Councils (BCCPAC).

 The Board of Education, in accordance with the School Act, is a policy-making body whose primary function is to establish procedures and guidelines for the operation of the public schools.
 Local boards of education are responsible for producing a budget, administering expenditures, and liaising with individual schools through the School Trustee Liaison Program.
 Trustees are elected for a four-year term during civic elections.